-Content Warning: The following content may contain references to date rape, drugging, or sexual assault.
+Content Warning: The following content may contain references to date rape, drugging, rape, and/or sexual assault.

 On July 31 at 10:30 pm, the Beijing Chaoyang Police official Weibo account gave their first update on Kris Wu’s (吴亦凡) case since July 22.
 They wrote, “In response to the online reports of Wu ‘Someone Fan’ repeatedly luring young women to have sexual relations and other related situations, after the police investigation, Wu ‘Someone Fan’ (male, 30 years old, Canadian) has already been criminally detained by the Chaoyang Public Security Bureau on suspicion of rape.
 Investigative work for the case is currently underway.”